oveee92/feddy/README.md

 - Set up your KeepassXC file (maybe from cloud storage?)

 - Set up / import your Obsidian vault (maybe from cloud storage).
+Or start a new one (in that case, run Super-Shift-n first, as Super-n will fail without having created a vault)

 - Log into and set up VSCode.
   - Remote explorer